Crime Scene Cleaner: Plot

 Bjarne Mädel plays the crime scene cleaner Heiko "Schotty" Schotte.
 He works as a facility cleaner (specialized on crime scenes) whose job it is to remove the last traces of the living, in and around Hamburg.
 It is not a crime thriller nor detective story, it rather takes a closer look at the work of the crime scene cleaner in a humorous way, where the criminal cases have a rather subordinate importance.
 The main focus is laid on scenes which mirror the style of a chamber play.
 Those scenes are garnished with situational humour, which results from Schotty's interaction with the spouses, acquaintances of the victim or in some cases even with the ghost of the one victim.
-In multiple episodes Schotty's deep connection to the soccer team Hamburger SV is either briefly mentioned, or partially becomes the in-depth subject of the conversation.
+In multiple episodes Schotty's deep connection to the football team Hamburger SV is either briefly mentioned, or partially becomes the in-depth subject of the conversation.

 Foreign broadcasting

-After the Video-on-Demand rights were already sold to Canal+ in France in the autumn of 2013, the Studio Hamburg sold the rights for broadcasting and DVD-Releases to the American television station MHz Network.
+After the video on demand rights were already sold to Canal+ in France in the autumn of 2013, the Studio Hamburg sold the rights for broadcasting and DVD releases to the American television station MHz Network.
 Since 5 December 2014, the network aired season 1 and 2 of the show under the title Crime Scene Cleaner in the original German soundtrack with English subtitles.
 The episodes 1 to 10 were released on DVD on 27 January 2015.

 An adaptation for BBC One titled The Cleaner starring Greg Davies was broadcast in 2021, with Helena Bonham Carter, David Mitchell, Ruth Madeley and Stephanie Cole as guest actors.

 DVD releases

-The first season of the TV-Show was released on DVD on 9 March 2012.
-On 7 June 2013, the second season DVD as well as the Blu-ray-Completed Edition, containing the first two seasons were released.
+The first season of the show was released on DVD on 9 March 2012.
+On 7 June 2013, the second season DVD as well as the Blu-ray complete edition, containing the first two seasons, were released.
 On 10 October 2014 the third season DVD was released, which contained the not-yet-aired episodes.
-On 13 March 2015 the fourth season was released as well as the limited collectors edition “Böse Dose” (eng.: Evil Can), which contained all episodes that were aired by then on three Blu-ray Discs.
+On 13 March 2015 the fourth season was released as well as the limited collectors edition “Böse Dose” (eng.: Evil Can), which contained all episodes that were aired by then on three Blu-ray discs.
 The fifth season was released on 11 March 2016.
 On 13 October 2017, the sixth season appeared on DVD and Blu-ray.
 The final season was released on 25 January 2019.
 A complete edition on 7 DVDs followed at the end of the year.

 Der Tatortreiniger is also available on multiple video on demand services like MhZ, Amazon Prime Video, Netflix, Google Play and iTunes.
 All episodes also appeared freely accessible on the VOD platform of ARD.